Pruitt-shane/Bioinformatics/README.md

 Trim reads using Trimmomatic ([documentation](http://www.usadellab.org/cms/?page=trimmomatic)).
 Input is reads in FASTQ format.
 Output is trimmed reads in FASTQ format.
+As the documentation states this just cleans up the data in a way that makes it more manageable for analysis.
+If the reads are found to be below a certain quality threshold, then they will be trimmed.
+It allows for a better quality sequence.

 Example to execute: